rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: How do you see substr() as different from anything else in Annex B.

 AWB: Some of the other functions are in there because they have limited applicability or Y2K issues or some other bad aspect to them.
 I don't see anything that bad about substr().
-The concern about creating confusion doesn't apply. it is what it is; implemented in all engines, etc.
+The concern about creating confusion doesn't apply.
+It is what it is; implemented in all engines, etc.

 BT: What's the concern?